View Stunning Architecture

 At the corner of King Street, you’ll see Flagler College, housed in eye-catching buildings that used to be the luxury resort, is the Ponce de Leon Hotel, built by Henry Flagler in 1888.
 Across the street is the Lightner Museum, also housed in a former luxury hotel called the Hotel Alcazar, and also built by Flagler in 1888.
 Besides its galleries of decorative art, the museum buildings house several antique shops.
-Walk west on King to find more art galleries, shops and the Zorayda Castle, a reproduction of the Alhambra, Spain’s famous castle.
+Walk west on King to find more art galleries, shops and the Villa Zorayda Museum, a reproduction of the Alhambra, Spain’s famous castle.